elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/layout_design.md

 to display each player along with their current score.

-Update the `playersList` function and `playersListItem` function with the following and Bootstrap will take care of the rest of the styling for us:
+Update the `playersList` function and `playersListItem` function with the following and Bootstrap will take care of the styling for us:

 ```elm
 playersList : List Player -> Html msg